-Cellular Bioenergetics and 2-Deoxy-3H-Glucose Assay
+Cellular Bioenergetics and 2-deoxy-3H-glucose Assay

 Stromal vascular cells were isolated from interscapular BAT and differentiated as previously described (11).
-On day 7 of differentiation, mature brown adipocytes were washed twice with assay medium (XF Dulbecco modified Eagle medium supplemented with 25 mM glucose, 2 mM pyruvate, and 4% bovine serum albumin [w/v]), followed by incubation at 37°C without CO2 for 20 min.
-Cells were transferred to an XF96 Extracellular Flux Analyzer (Seahorse Bioscience), and after 5 basal values oligomycin (5 μ g/mL) was injected to induce uncoupled respiration followed by an injection of 100 μ M 2-,4-dinitrophenol.
-To correct for nonmitochondrial respiration and nonglycolytic sources of changes in extracurricular acidification rate, a cocktail of 2.5 μ M rotenone, 2.5 μ M antimycin A, and 2.5 μ M 2-deoxyglucose was injected.
-For analysis, basal values were averaged as were the 3 values immediately after oligomycin treatment and the 3 values at 1 h after oligomycin treatment.
+On day 7 of differentiation, mature brown adipocytes were washed twice with assay medium (XF Dulbecco's Modified Eagle Medium supplemented with 25 mM glucose, 2 mM pyruvate, and 4% Bovine Serum Albumin (w/v)), followed by incubation at 37 °C without CO2 for 20 min.
+Cells were transferred to an XF96 Extracellular Flux Analyzer (Seahorse Bioscience) and after 5 basal values, 5 μ g/mL oligomycin was injected to induce uncoupled respiration followed by an injection of 100 μ M 2-,4-dinitrophenol.
+To correct for non-mitochondrial respiration and non-glycolytic sources of changes in extracurricular acidification rate, a cocktail of 2.5 μ M rotenone, 2.5 μ M antimycin A and 2.5 μ M 2-deoxyglucose was injected.
+For analysis, basal values were averaged as were the 3 values immediately after oligomycin treatment and the 3 values 1 hr after oligomycin treatment.

 For the 2-deoxy-3H-glucose uptake assay, mature brown adipocytes were cultivated overnight in serum-free medium and were stimulated with 1 μ M CL 316, 243 (Sigma-Aldrich GmbH) (12) or distilled water followed by incubation at 37°C in 5% CO2 for 110 min.
-Cells were washed once with prewarmed phosphate-buffered saline, then 2-deoxy-3H-glucose (0.5 kBq/mL) and 2-deoxy-glucose (100 μ M) were added, followed by incubation at 37°C in 5% CO2 for 10 min.
-After being washed with ice-cold phosphate-buffered saline, cells were lysed with radioimmunoprecipitation assay buffer and transferred to a liquid scintillation analyzer (PerkinElmer) for 3 h.
+Cells were washed once with pre-warmed phosphate buffered saline, then 0.5 μ Ci/ml 2-deoxy-3H-glucose and 100 μ M 2-deoxy-glucose was added followed by incubation at 37°C in 5% CO2 for 10 min.
+After washing with ice-cold phosphate buffered saline, cells were lysed with radioimmunoprecipitation assay buffer and transferred to a liquid scintillation analyzer (PerkinElmer) for 3 hr.
 Uptake rates of 2-deoxy-3H-glucose were normalized to protein concentration.